How to Auto-Transcribe Meetings on Mac for Free (and Send Them Straight to Notion)

 SituationRecommended route

-Already on Notion Business or higher② Notion AI Meeting Notes
+Already on Notion Business or higherRoute 2: Notion AI Meeting Notes

-Just need notes of what you said① Mac Voice Memos
+Just need notes of what you saidRoute 1: Mac Voice Memos

-Engineer who wants fully free + local③ Whisper (CLI)
+Engineer who wants fully free + localRoute 3: Whisper (CLI)

-Want free-first, shortest path to Notion④ Qureco (record + AI minutes)
+Want free-first, shortest path to NotionRoute 4: Qureco (record + AI notes)

-If you want to actually fold "auto-transcribe meetings on Mac → Notion" into your daily workflow, the route with the least friction is Qureco: recording is free forever, and the AI minutes + Notion sync layer is free for a month with no card.
-Install today, use it through next week's meetings, and decide.
+If you want to actually fold "auto-transcribe meetings on Mac → Notion" into your daily workflow, the route with the least friction is Qureco: recording is free forever, the AI notes + Notion sync layer is free for a month with no card on file.
+Install today, use it through next week's meetings, and decide from there.
 If it doesn't click, it quietly ends in 30 days — no charge.

 Qureco